carlos-hernani/QuantumMemristor/README.md

 # QuantumMemristor

-Official Repository for "Maximization of Memristive Behaviour Using Machine Learning"
+Official Repository for "Machine Learning for the maximization of memristive behaviour in a system of two-coupled quantum memristors"